flowset/flowset-tasklist-react-community/README.md

     ```shell
      git clone https://github.com/openbpm-platform/openbpm-tasklist-react
     ```
-2. Configure a connection to BPM engine database:
+2. Configure a connection to the BPM engine database:
     - Create `env.local` file in the cloned project directory
     - Add the following configuration:
    ```dotenv